 Let me share my own experience at 3 years old when I first heard about the frightening situation faced by those hungry kids:

-It was a dinner guest who broke the news about their situation and told me that they lived in Africa.
+It was a dinner guest who broke the FOOD NEWS about their situation and told me that they lived in Africa.
 And though I searched the faces of my parents, no further details were offered.
 I froze in my chair, feet dangling above the floor.
 My mind raced to imagine children, maybe as many as 10, who were without food in a place that was probably so far away that it was beyond the city where my grandma lived!

 How did it happen that they had no food in their house?
 Where were their parents?
 Were they going to die?
 It was very upsetting to consider their plight, the circumstances of which were beyond my ability to imagine.